Tortoise (band)

-Tortoise is an American post-rock band formed in Chicago, Illinois in 1990.
-The band incorporates krautrock, dub, minimal music, electronica and jazz into their music, a combination sometimes termed "post-rock".
-Tortoise have been consistently credited for the rise of the post-rock movement in the 1990s.
+Tortoise is an American post-rock band formed in Chicago, Illinois, in 1990.
+The band incorporates krautrock, dub, minimal music, electronica and jazz into their music, and their eclectic style has left a great influence on the post-rock genre.
+Tortoise have been consistently credited, as part of the Chicago school of post-rock, for its rise in the 1990s.

 History

 1990s

 The group's origins lie in the late 1980s pairing of Doug McCombs (bassist with Eleventh Dream Day) and drummer John Herndon, who initially wanted to establish themselves as a freelance rhythm section (like reggae legends Sly and Robbie).
 The idea did not come to fruition, but their interest in grooving rhythms, as well as their recording studio knowledge led to partnerships with drummer John McEntire and bassist Bundy K. Brown (both formerly of Bastro and Gastr Del Sol) joining, followed by percussionist Dan Bitney.
 Though songs are credited to all the musicians, McEntire became perceived as the group's guiding force, as his contributions mainly took the form of being the recording engineer and mixer.

 Their first single was issued in 1993, and their self-titled debut album followed a year later.
 Instrumental and mostly mid-tempo, Tortoise slowly garnered praise and attention, notably for its unusual instrumentation (two bass guitars, three percussionists switching between drums, vibraphones and marimbas).
 A remix album followed, Rhythms, Resolutions and Clusters.

 Brown left and was replaced by David Pajo (formerly of Slint) for 1996's Millions Now Living Will Never Die, which showed up on many year-end best of lists, and the 20-minute Djed was described by critic John Bush as proof that "Tortoise made experimental rock do double duty as evocative, beautiful music."
 Also in 1996, the band contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip produced by the Red Hot Organization.

 They released a Japanese-only compilation featuring tracks from the eponymous debut, Rhythms, singles and compilation appearances, named A Digest Compendium of the Tortoise's World on November 21, 1996.

 In 1998, Tortoise released TNT, arguably their most jazz-inflected album.
 Jeff Parker had joined as a guitarist alongside Pajo, who left the band following the album's completion.